Seminar Dates and Formats Articles Joseph Campbell Site Map Search

 Instructors

 Anne Bach, M.S., MFT 38891 is a specialist in uses of writing in psychotherapy.
 She gives presentations on creativity as inner work at major conferences, and lectures widely on psychological dimensions of expressive writing.
+She also appears in memoir drama performances for various theater groups, including the Marsh Stage in Berkeley.
 Her clinical background includes poetry therapy with seriously mentally ill patients.

 Other presentations on Mythic Stories